Location sensing and digital map

 First trial of sensor-based train traffic in Germany starts in Hamburg

 Running since 2019, the Sensors4Rail cooperation project tests, for the first time, how sensor-based train location and environmental perception interacts with a digital map.
 The partners, Deutsche Bahn, Bosch Engineering, Siemens Mobility, HERE Technologies and Ibeo Automotive Systems equipped an S-Bahn vehicle with state-of-the-art sensor technology in October 2020.
 The sensors, as part of environmental perception, detect landmarks, and a high-performance onboard computer compares the landmarks with data stored in the digital map.
 The map contains objects along the route such as buildings, bridges and platform edges.
 This makes the map a ‘digital twin’ of the railway and its immediate surroundings.
-The first test runs will begin in spring 2021.
-In October 2021, the technology will be demonstrated live to the public at the Intelligent Transport Systems Congress during special runs.
+The installation of the new technologies has been completed since August 2021.
+The results were presented during special runs along the 23-kilometre route of the S21 line between Hamburg-Berliner Tor and Bergedorf at Hamburg’s Intelligent Transport Systems (ITS) World Congress 2021.

 Certifiable Localisation Unit using GNSS (GNSS">CLUG) – concept for a secure localisation system